 Pilot the Boat or Hire a Captain?

 Next, you need to make the decision of hiring a captain or piloting it yourself.
-If you’re looking to have a relaxing time on the water without any extra worries, then hiring a captain may be the best option so that you and your group can enjoy your time out on the water.
+We don’t offer a “captain for hire”, however, we do offer instructors to give you the guidance to become a better boater.
+If you’re looking to have a relaxing time on the water without any extra worries, then hiring a captain, or getting an instructor may be the best option so that you and your group can enjoy your time out on the water.
 However, if you’re looking for a full boating experience, then piloting it yourself is a much better option.

 While piloting a boat isn’t the most difficult thing in the world, you will need to watch over your passengers and follow some strict safety regulations in order to get the best experience out of it.
 This is to keep both you and your passengers safe, especially because boating accidents are common among novice boaters.
 However, as long as you’re careful when using a boat, you should have no worries.